 The termite control experts at Aruza Pest Control trust Termidor®, the number one termite control product in the United States.
 Termidor® has a proven track record of protecting properties from termite damage.
-We trust it so much, we offer a $1 million damage repair warranty.
-This warranty is attached to your home and can be transferred if you ever decide to sell your home.
+We trust it so much; we offer a $1 million damage repair warranty.
+This warranty is attached to your home and transferred if you ever decide to sell your home.

 How Termidor® Works

-When subterranean termites tunnel through the ground around your property in search of a way to feed on the wood above the ground, they pass through the Termidor® termiticide treatment that has been injected into the ground.
+When subterranean termites tunnel through the ground in search of a way to feed on the wood above the ground, they pass through the Termidor® termiticide treatment injected into the ground.
 This product is undetectable to termites.
 As they move through it, they become contaminated with the active ingredient and begin to share it with other termites without realizing it.
 They share it in two ways:

 Trophallaxis: In a termite colony, worker termites are the only members that eat wood and other cellulose materials.
-All other termites get their sustenance from the workers through a process called trophallaxis, which is essentially the sharing of fluids.
+All other termites get their sustenance from the workers through trophallaxis, essentially the sharing of fluids.
 If a worker has digested the Termidor® product, they can share the active ingredient in this way.

-Slowly, and undetected, Termidor® works its way through the colony.
+Slowly and undetected, Termidor® works its way through the colony.
 This is called the Transfer Effect™.
-Every termite that grooms and feeds become a carrier, and eventually the colony is destroyed.
+Every termite that grooms and feeds becomes a carrier and eventually destroys the colony.
 All of this happens without any intervention from you or your termite control provider.

 What You Can Expect From Aruza Pest Control

 If you live in our North or South Carolina service areas and reach out to Aruza Pest Control for termite control, there are a few things you can expect.
 First, you'll always speak to a professional.
 Our team is highly trained and fully certified.
-Plus, we leverage our 20 years of experience to give you the highest level of professionalism, every time.
-On top of this, we put an emphasis on honest and friendly service.
-We'll let you know what you're up against, and not try to sell you on services you don't need.
+Plus, we leverage our 20 years of experience to give you the highest level of professionalism every time.
+On top of this, we emphasize honest and friendly service.
+We'll let you know what you're up against and not try to sell you services you don't need.

 Here are a few of the termite control services we provide:

 Treatments — We use Termidor® liquid termite treatments around your property.
-These require trenching into the soil but it won't be long before there is little or no evidence that a treatment was done, and this product will stay active around your home for years.
+These require trenching into the soil, but it won't be long before there is little or no evidence of the treatment, and this product will stay active around your home for years.

-Renewal Inspection — Each year we'll perform an inspection as part of your warranty renewal.
-This is to make sure those termites don't find a way past your termiticide barrier.
+Renewal Inspection — Each year, we'll perform an inspection as part of your warranty renewal, making sure those termites don't find a way past your termiticide barrier.